-Failure to permit access to the unit by the LHC after proper advance notification for the purpose of performing routine inspections and maintenance, making improvements or repairs, or to show the dwelling unit for re-leasing, or without advance notice if there is reasonable cause to believe that an emergency exists
+Failure to permit access to the unit by the LHC after proper advance notification for the purpose of performing routine inspections and maintenance, making

 Failure to promptly inform the LHC of the birth, adoption or court-awarded custody of a child.
-In such a case, promptly means within 10 business days of the event.
+In such a case, promptly means within 14 calendar days of the event.